Why Do Companies Implement SAP Systems?

 Effective planning is the backbone of the implementation success.
-Make sure that your project plans account for the possible risks that may affect the implementation.
+Make sure your project plans account for the possible risks that may affect the implementation.

-At this stage, you should request the Starter System for the SAP S/4HANA Cloud customers and create user IDS for all the team members.
+At this stage, you should request the Starter System for the SAP S/4HANA Cloud customers and create user IDs for all the team members.
 Make sure that your team further completes the onboarding session.

-Once all the scenarios and process requirements are identified, it’s time to deploy a series of Agile sprints to configure, build and test the new integrated business and system environment.
-At this point, your team should also start loading the data into the system, outline the adoption activities and develop cutover plans.
+Once all the scenarios and process requirements are identified, it’s time to deploy a series of Agile sprints to configure, build, and test the new integrated business and system environment.
+At this point, your team should also start loading the data into the system, outline the adoption activities, and develop cutover plans.